 In addition to academic remediation and enrichment, 21st CCLC programs may also offer “drug and violence prevention programs, counseling programs, and character education programs.”

-Aperture Education’s Evo Social & Emotional Learning (SEL) platform may be used to assess the social-emotional competencies of the participating students so that the results can inform the development of programs that are tailored for the participants’ needs.
+Aperture Education’s Evo Social/Emotional Assessment and Intervention System may be used to assess the social and emotional skills of the participating students so that the results can inform the development of programs that are tailored for the participants’ needs.

 The Rural Education Achievement Program (REAP) is designed to help small, rural districts use federal resources more effectively.
 Title VI, Part B funds two programs: Subpart 1 – The Small, Rural School Grant Program and Subpart 2 – the Rural and Low-Income School Program.

-Assessment products and supplies, including social-emotional learning diagnostic tools such as Aperture Education’s Evo Social & Emotional Learning (SEL) platform, are allowable purchases with REAP funds provided that the purchase adheres to the guidelines of the federal program(s) REAP funds are combined with.
+Assessment products and supplies, including social and emotional learning diagnostic tools such as Aperture Education’s Evo Social/Emotional Assessment and Intervention System, are allowable purchases with REAP funds provided that the purchase adheres to the guidelines of the federal program(s) REAP funds are combined with.

 Impact Aid provides formula and competitive grants directly to eligible school districts serving federally connected children on military bases, Indian lands, and subsidized housing.
 Special additional payments made to LEAs related to enrollments of federally connected children with disabilities must be used for programs and projects designed to meet the special educational and related needs of these children.

 Impact aid funds do not go directly to federally-connected children, but rather, support the district as a whole.
 Districts may use the funds in whatever manner they choose in accordance with their local and State requirements.
-Therefore, an LEA may use the funds to purchase assessment products and supplies, including social-emotional diagnostic tools, such as Aperture Education’s Evo Social & Emotional Learning (SEL) platform.
+Therefore, an LEA may use the funds to purchase assessment products and supplies, including social and emotional diagnostic tools, such as Aperture Education’s Evo Social/Emotional Assessment and Intervention System.

 The Promoting Student Resilience program provides grants to local educational agencies (LEAs) (or consortia of LEAs) to build and increase their capacity to address the comprehensive behavioral and mental health needs of students in communities that have experienced significant civil unrest in the past 24 months.

-Aperture Education’s Evo Social & Emotional Learning (SEL) platform supports the “absolute priority” for this program, which is that grants are to be used to expand the capacity of LEAs in communities that have experienced significant civil unrest to more effectively address the behavioral and mental health needs of affected students in those communities.
+Aperture Education’s Evo Social/Emotional Assessment and Intervention System supports the “absolute priority” for this program, which is that grants are to be used to expand the capacity of LEAs in communities that have experienced significant civil unrest to more effectively address the behavioral and mental health needs of affected students in those communities.
 “An increased capacity of enhanced social and emotional supports, combined with other school-based strategies, will offer schools an opportunity to create, strengthen, and maintain safe and supportive learning environments.”

 Apply for financial assistance with the Office of Juvenile Justice and Delinquency Prevention.
 Since SEL skills are directly tied to the prevention of student behavioral problems, this is an excellent resource for your SEL program.